Rajat4445/Streamlit-learning-/README.md

 # Streamlit

 Streamlit is an open-source Python library that simplifies the process of building web applications for machine learning and data science projects.
+It uses React (Javascript) as a frontend library and Python for backend library.

 # Features